bellons91/personal-tech-notes/azure/Azure Authentication/Managed Identity.md

 ---
-tags: az-204, azure, authentication, entra-id
+tags:
+  - az-204
+  - azure
+  - authentication
+  - entra-id
+  - MicrosoftEntra
 ---

-# Managed Identity

 Managed identities provide an identity for applications to use when connecting to resources that support Microsoft Entra authentication.